-Ordinary shares in the Company and ordinary units in the Trust are stapled together so that neither can be dealt without the other.
-A transfer, issue or reorganisation of an ordinary share or an ordinary unit in one of the component parts is accompanied by a transfer, issue or reorganisation of an ordinary share or ordinary unit in the other component part.
+A Group stapled security consists of one ordinary unit in the Trust and one ordinary share in the Company.
+The stapled securities cannot be traded or dealt with separately.
+A transfer, issue or reorganisation of an ordinary share or a unit in one of the component parts is accompanied by a transfer, issue or reorganisation of an ordinary share or unit in the other component part.